pyscripter/MustangpeakVirtualShellTools/readme.md

 The Mustangpeak library for Delphi and C++Builder was developed by **Jim Kueneman** and contains the EasyListView and the VirutalShellExplorer components.
-Mustangpeak VirtualShellTools provides Windows Explorer style shell treeview and list view components for Delphi and C++Builder applications..
+Mustangpeak VirtualShellTools provides Windows Explorer style shell treeview and list view components for Delphi and C++Builder applications.
+The main component TVirtualExplorerTree is a VirtualStringTree decsendant and is VCL Styles and DPI-aware enabled.

 This is a source-only release of MustangpeakVirtualShellTools.
 It includes designtime and runtime packages for Delphi and CBuilder and supports